Spider-Man 2: (Danny Elfman) With the first

 limbs on the villain, yet again pointing to Elfman's sense of humor.
 The

-theme contains just enough comic book swing, the kind of circus-like,
+theme contains just enough comic book bloat, the kind of circus-like,

-borderline-deranged rhythmic pomposity, to fit it nicely in the genre.
+borderline-deranged rhythmic pomposity, to fit nicely in the genre.

-the character's well-meaning origins and allowing the identity to be
+well-meaning origins and allowing the identity to be referenced smoothly

-referenced smoothly throughout the score's action sequences.
-Elfman, in
+throughout the score's action sequences.
+In fact, the composer does a

-fact, does a very noble job of referencing all of his themes for the
+very noble job of referencing all of his themes for the series in his

-series in his fast-paced moments of adventure.
+fast-paced passages of full of adventure.
 Just as the

 Batman